 Your Triglyceride/HDL ratio and what it tells you

-Well… guess what!!
+Well… guess what?
 We can often predict who is at high risk for hyperinsulinemia and thus Type 2 Diabetes.
-We can tell if you are in the pre-pre-type 2 diabetic stages.
-For many of you we have the ability to recognize this process very early on.
+We can tell if you are in the so-called pre-pre-type 2 diabetic stages.
+For many of you, we have the ability to recognize this process very early on.
 How?

 Take out your last blood tests.
 What were your triglycerides (Trigs) and your HDL values?

 Divide your Trigs by your HDL… What is the number you get?
 It should be less than 3.5.